Working at USC Kaufman

 Students can also apply to work with the Student Services team.
 This position is only available to dance majors.
 Students typically work a few hours a week, helping out with everything that falls under admission, student affairs, academic affairs and career services.
 Student workers give building tours, serve as ambassadors and complete administrative tasks.
 Around audition season and admitted student days, students work extra hours to help plan, set up and manage admissions events.

 USC Kaufman’s Advancement team also hires student workers during the academic year.
 Advancement works with alumni, parents, community leaders and friends in promoting and supporting USC Kaufman in its fundraising efforts.
 Advancement student worker responsibilities include helping out at special events, as well as performing administrative tasks like mailings and updating contact information.

 Student workers are also able to work the reception desk in the Administrative Offices at USC Kaufman.
 The main responsibilities of this job are answering phone calls and greeting visitors coming into the office.
 Occasionally, these student workers will help other departments with random tasks.
 These tasks can be anything from ironing tablecloths to arranging brochures.

-As an underclassman, I felt that working for USC Kaufman gave me an opportunity to familiarize myself with the staff that I didn’t interact with on a regular basis.
+As a first and second year student, I felt that working for USC Kaufman gave me an opportunity to familiarize myself with the staff who I didn’t interact with on a regular basis.
 It was a great way to give back to my school and help prospective students with their application/audition process.
 As someone who danced seven days a week in high school, I never had time for a job before college.
-Working at USC Kaufman has given me the chance to build a resume with skills that are applicable to a variety of jobs – not just in the dance industry.
+Working at USC Kaufman gave me the chance to build a resume with skills that are applicable to a variety of jobs – not just in the dance industry.